Why Every Police Officer Should Practice MindfulnessPractical ways to apply mindfulness to your routine

 We all know too well the pressures and joys that come with police work.
 Being a police officer is not just a job, it’s a part of our identity and that is exactly why our job can impact our mental well-being more than we think it does.

 University of Buffalo researchers conducted a decade long study on police officers and found that people in law enforcement suffer from higher rates of high blood pressure, insomnia, higher levels of stress hormones, heart problems, PTSD and suicide.
-Even more, life expectancy for a police officer is 10 years less than the average life expectancy in the United States, according to Badge of Life.
+Even more, life expectancy for a police officer is 22 years less than the average life expectancy in the United States, according to the National Institutes of Health.

 The reason for this is not only the result of shift work and job stresses, but the stigma that officers must be mentally tough at all times.
 It is only in recent years that police departments are starting to provide holistic wellness programs for their employees that include mental wellness training.